Liquidated Damages Clause in Confidentiality Agreement

 Employees working for celebrities will often not have legal representation and, therefore, may not fully understand the clause.
 To avoid this being an issue in possible future legal proceedings, the celebrity should strongly encourage the employee to seek their own representation prior to signing.
 The celebrity can also offer to pay any attorney's fees that may be incurred.

 What Happens If a Breach Occurs

 Even the best-written clause may not prevent a breach of contract.
-To secure information that may be leaked, the drafter of the clause should include language that ensures privacy to prevent entering public record.
+To secure information that may be leaked, the drafter of the clause should include language that ensures privacy to prevent entering public records.
 Privacy may only be possible during the negotiation process.

 Once the case reaches litigation, it will be difficult to prevent information from the public.
-In situations where arbitrators are used to find a resolution between parties, there is a higher likelihood of the details of the case being kept private.
+In situations where arbitrators are used to finding a resolution between parties, there is a higher likelihood of the details of the case being kept private.
 Arbitration is a recommended course of action in order to limit how much information reaches the public and the ability to choose what evidence will be considered.

 Enforcing Liquidated Damages

 If the liquidated damages clause acts as a penalty, the clause cannot be enforced.
 Instead, as determined in Phillips v.
 Phillips, 820 S.W.2d 785, 788 (Tex.
 1992), criteria must be met including:

 - "harm caused by the breach is incapable or difficult of estimation"

 - "the amount of liquidated damages is a reasonable forecast of just compensation"

 In relation to non-compete agreements, a set amount will be listed because determining the effect of the breach is difficult.
 It should be noted that in noncompete agreements, the liquidated damages clause cannot be based on the employee's salary.